slashhsu/slashhsu/README.md

 👋 Hi!
-I'm Han-Ling Hsu, a recent MSc Data Science graduate from the University of Sheffield.
+I'm Han-Ling Hsu, a passionate Data Analyst with expertise in Python, R, SQL, data modeling, and data visualization.
-Skilled in Python, R, SQL, Data Modelling and Data Visualization tools, I've applied my expertise as a Data Analyst, enhancing business processes and decision-making.
+With a strong background in leveraging data to optimize business processes and drive informed decision-making, I thrive on uncovering insights that fuel growth.
-I'm excited to bring my analytical skills to new challenges.
+I'm eager to apply my analytical skills to new challenges and create data-driven solutions that make an impact.

 Check out my GitHub for projects and connect with me on Linkedin.
 Thank you for visiting! ✨💖🧡💛💚💙💜